shred/acme4j/src/doc/docs/development/provider.md

 The _acme4j_ development team reserves the right to reject your pull request, without giving any reason.

-If you cannot meet these preconditions, you can always publish a JAR package of your _acme4j_ provider yourself.
+If you cannot meet these preconditions (or if your pull request was rejected), you can publish a JAR package of your _acme4j_ provider yourself.
 Due to the plug-in nature of _acme4j_ providers, it is sufficient to have that package in the Java classpath at runtime.
 There is no need to publish the source code.